estefaniagPerez/secure-mail/README.md

 # SecureMail
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)

-(This repository has been moved from my own old repository on Feb 2025)
+(This repository was moved from my old repository on Feb 2025)

 This is a Java library for encrypting multipart emails with `PGP` or `S/MIME`.
 This library was conceived in order to address the need to encrypt using asymmetric keys.
 While most of the popular mail providers secure